What is Eutrophication?

 The process of natural eutrophication is much slower when compared to the process of anthropogenic eutrophication.
-This process is also somewhat dependant on the temperature of the environment.
+This process is also somewhat dependent on the temperature of the environment.
 It may even be complemented by the temperature changes brought on by global warming.

-Primarily, the adverse effects of eutrophication on aquatic bodies include a decrease in biodiversity, increase in toxicity of the water body, and change in species dominance.
+Primarily, the adverse effects of eutrophication on aquatic bodies include a decrease in biodiversity, an increase in toxicity of the water body, and a change in species dominance.
 Some other important effects of this process are listed below.

 - Phytoplanktons grow much faster in such situations.
 These phytoplankton species are toxic and are inedible.

 - Gelatinous zooplankton blooms fast in these waters.

 - Increased biomass of epiphytic and benthic algae can be observed in eutrophic waters.

 - Significant changes arise in the species composition of macrophytes and the biomass.

 - The water loses its transparency and develops a bad smell and colour.
 The treatment of this water becomes difficult.

 - Depletion of dissolved oxygen in the water body.

 - Frequent fish kill incidents occur and many desirable fish species are removed from the water body.

 - The populations of shellfish and harvestable fish are lowered.